Gabriel Arias Preview, Player Props: Guardians vs. Angels

 Gabriel Arias At The Plate

+- In 47.3% of his 91 games this season, Arias has picked up at least one hit.
+He's also had 14 multi-hit games.

-- Looking at the 90 games he has played this year, he's hit a long ball in nine of them (10.0%), and in 3% of his trips to the plate.
+- In 9.9% of his games this year, he has hit a long ball, and 3% of his trips to the dish.

-- In 16.7% of his games this season, Arias has had at least one RBI.
-He's picked up more than one in 6.7%.
+- Arias has picked up an RBI in 16.5% of his games this season, with two or more RBI in 6.6% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.